K-Ananthamoorthy/chat_pdf/readme.md

 The Chat PDF Application is built using open-source technologies and relies on the contributions of the open-source community.
 Special thanks to the creators of Flask and LLaMA GPT-2 for their work on these projects.

 I hope this helps!
-Let me know if you have any questions or need further assistance.
+Let me know if you have any questions or need further assistance....